Why Bahrain’s government ministries including Health and Education are moving to the cloud

 Bahrain’s forward-thinking government is leading the way on cloud implementation, with the Ministries of Health and Education among the first to make use of this transformative technology.
 By integrating services with the cloud, the process of citizens approaching ministries will be completely revolutionised – with virtual eServices becoming the most common first-line point of contact over traditional channels such as phone calls or emails.
 These steps toward cloud innovation help to increase efficiency and keep Bahrain on the forefront of development.

 Empowering health and education

-The Ministry of Health, along with other government entities, is among the first to take advantage of the cloud to increase the efficiency of operations by digitising appointment bookings and introducing new skills.
+The Ministry of Health, along with other government entities, is among the first to take advantage of the cloud to increase efficiency of operations by digitising appointment bookings and introducing new skills.
 Meanwhile, the Ministry of Education has taken steps to integrate its learning management system with this technology.
-The approach gives students and teachers the opportunity to view important information in a timely manner, rather than via physical methods.
+The approach gives students and teachers the opportunity to view important information within a timely manner, rather than via physical methods.

 To catalyse the uptake, the University of Bahrain has introduced a new cloud computing degree that equips students with the skills they need for the future.
-This not only puts Bahrain at the centre of cloud transformation in the region but also prepares the youth for the future of business.
+This not only puts Bahrain at the centre of cloud transformation in the region, but also prepares the youth for the future of business.